corvus-dotnet/Corvus.JsonSchema/README.md

 ### Validation

-The same object-model provides ultra-fast, zero/low validation of JSON data against a JSON Schema.
+The same object-model provides ultra-fast, zero/low allocation validation of JSON data against a JSON Schema.

 Having "deserialized" (really 'mapped') the JSON into the object model you can make use of the validation: